 The ABMM is recognized under the Clinical Laboratory Improvement Amendments of 1988 final rule and in all 12 states that require licensure: California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Rhode Island, Tennessee and West Virginia.

 EligibilityDoctoral-level microbiologists with at least ONE of the following:

 - three years of experience, as defined in the PDF below.

 - two years of CPEP training

-- completion of a Royal College of Physicians and Surgeons of Canada three-year medical microbiology/infectious disease or five-year medical microbiology residency.
+- Completion of an ACGME-accredited fellowship program in Medical Microbiology or a Royal College of Physicians and Surgeons of Canada three-year medical microbiology/infectious disease or five-year medical microbiology residency.

 Application Deadline: April 1

 Application Fees: $450 for ASM members and $575 for non-members

 Learn more information about the ABMM exam, including study resources and FAQs.